imorente/gatsby-netlify-form-example/README.md

 ## Troubleshooting

 ### Forms stop working after upgrading to Gatsby v2
 This can be caused by the offline-plugin.
-[Workaround](https://github.com/gatsbyjs/gatsby/issues/7997#issuecomment-419749232) is to use `?no-cache=1` in the POST url to prevent the service worker from handling form submissions (Thanks to [@phmu_office](https://twitter.com/phmu_office/status/1047810173417472000) for the heads up)
+[Workaround](https://github.com/gatsbyjs/gatsby/issues/7997#issuecomment-419749232) is to use `?no-cache=1` in the POST url to prevent the service worker from handling form submissions (Thanks to [@phmu_office](https://twitter.com/phmu_office/status/1047810173417472000) for the heads up ✨)